agrattan0820/agrattan0820/README.md

 * 🌍  I'm based in Pittsburgh, PA
 * 🖥️  See my portfolio at [agattan.com](http://agrattan.com/)
 * ✉️  You can contact me at [alex@grattan.me](mailto:alex@grattan.me)
-* 🧠  I'm learning Advanced TypeScript and Golang
+* 🧠  I'm learning Golang and more advanced TypeScript

 ### Badges